ivmai/bdwgc/docs/gcdescr.md

   * The candidate pointer is divided into two pieces; the most significant bits identify a `HBLKSIZE`-sized page in the address space, and the least significant bits specify an offset within that page.
 (A hardware page may actually consist of multiple such pages.
-Normally, HBLKSIZE is usually the page size divided by a small power of two.
+Normally, `HBLKSIZE` is usually the page size divided by a small power of two.
 Alternatively, if the collector is built with `-DLARGE_CONFIG`, such a page may consist of multiple hardware pages.)
   * The page address part of the candidate pointer is looked up in a [table](tree.md).
-Each table entry contains either 0, indicating that the page is not part of the garbage collected heap, a small integer _n_, indicating that the page is part of large object, starting at least _n_ pages back, or a pointer to a descriptor for the page.
+Each table entry contains either 0, indicating that the page is not part of the garbage-collected heap, a small integer `n`, indicating that the page is part of large object, starting at least `n` pages back, or a pointer to a descriptor for the page.
 In the first case, the candidate pointer is not a true pointer and can be safely ignored.
   In the last two cases, we can obtain a descriptor for the page containing